 Missing Values and Zero Incomes

-All households where disposable income (DHI) is missing or exactly equal to zero are excluded from the Key Figures.
+All households where disposable income (DHI) is missing or exactly equal to zero are excluded.

 Treatment of Currency